 "Why do starsThe ditzy, teasing, often inebriated party girl.
 She's usually a Pretty Freeloader without a care in the world and avoids some of the more inane plot lines of a story.
 This is only because she's somewhat capable but takes in the chaos that comes.
 Alternately, she actually causes those plot lines, as the Hard Drinking Party Girl is frequently a Trickster as well.
 If she's anywhere near legal age, she'll also drink heavily.
+At her peak, she may be seen swinging from a chandelier.
 She's almost never really a strong contender in a Love Dodecahedron, if she is even interested in the lead at all.
 Characters might make mention of her being a casual dater, but since that might inflate the cast with unneeded extra male characters this will be usually be implied rather than shown.
 She'll channel her perverted behaviour into playful teasing of the lead male (if there is one), or even the other female characters!
 With all of this said, the Hard Drinking Party Girl can sometimes act as a Trickster Mentor of sorts to the lead (or to both members of the Official Couple).
 In Anime and Manga, this character often speaks in a rougher accent than the others.
 Is often prone to a Beergasm.
 In some seinen, this is occasionally the main character who the audience (presumably) lusts over.
 Loves to go on pub crawls with The Lad-ette.
 Most of these characters tend to be the Ms. Fanservice of the show, but there have been some exceptions.
 May grow up to become Lady Drunk.
 Might have been a Big Eater when young.
 Contrast Drunk on Milk, when the drink of choice is non-alcoholic.
 Lord help her, though, if she ever becomes pregnant!
 More seriously, she's also at a pretty good risk of eventually becoming The Alcoholic.

 I drink beer?"